Sullivanstatistics/saved-old-course/chapter7.md

 ## Designing Programs for Debugging MC #2

-Why do we perform cross-checks!
+Why do we perform cross-checks?

 *** =instructions